Our archives are significant and may be of use to those researching local or family history.

 The graph of the number of recorded marriages from the 1550's to the 1850's shows that clearly between the beginning of the English Civil War and the early 1700's many marriages were never recorded in the parish church registers.

-The number of weddings increases over the years as population grows but shows a serious gap from 1640's to 1700 and then declines after 1837 as civil registration comes in and there are more local churches at which people could marry.
+The number of weddings increases over the years as population grows but shows a serious gap from 1640's to 1700 (due to marriages by deposed ministers not taking place in churches) and then dips slightly around the Napoleonic Wars before declining after 1837 as civil registration comes in and there are more venues, register offices and local churches, at which people could marry.